 The City and Borough of Juneau Emergency Operations Center is reporting three new residents identified with COVID-19 in Juneau.
-Public Health attributes two cases to community spread and one to secondary transmission.
-The cluster associated with the private event is still at six active cases.
+Public Health attributes the cases to secondary transmission.
+Three older cases – one resident and two nonresidents – that weren’t previously reported are also being added to our numbers.
+The cluster associated with the small party is still at eight cases with one recovered.

-Cumulatively, Juneau has had 1,303 residents test positive for COVID-19 and 158 nonresidents.
-There are 24 active cases in Juneau and 1,432 individuals have recovered.
+Cumulatively, Juneau has had 1,321 residents test positive for COVID-19 and 160 nonresidents.
+There are 18 active cases in Juneau and 1,458 individuals have recovered.
 All individuals with active cases of COVID-19 are in isolation.
-There is currently one person with COVID-19 hospitalized at Bartlett Regional Hospital.

-Statewide, the Alaska Department of Health and Social Services reports 116 new people identified with COVID-19 – 114 residents and two nonresidents.
-Alaska has had 66,120 cumulative resident cases of COVID-19 and a total of 2,760 nonresidents.
+Statewide, the Alaska Department of Health and Social Services reports 109 new people identified with COVID-19 – 108 are residents and one is a nonresident.
+Alaska has had 66,683 cumulative resident cases of COVID-19 and a total of 2,781 nonresidents.

 According to DHSS, as well as data reported from the U.S. Coast Guard and the U.S. Department of Veterans Affairs: